xz0127/tp/docs/UserGuide.md

 * The *Patient Book* contains information about the patients stored in Nuudle.
 Here we take a look at an entry in the Patient Book.
   ![PatientCard](images/PatientCard.png)

-  * The *Patient Index* is a numbering system used in the Patient Book, which allows you to easily reference the patient by using the index shown.<br>
+  * The *Patient Index* is a numbering system used in the Patient Book, which allows you to easily reference the patient by using the index shown.
   Throughout the document and the application, we use the term `PATIENT_INDEX` to refer to this Patient Index.

-  * The *Medical Condition* here is a tag that help nurses easily identify any identified allergy, illness and more.<br>
+  * The *Medical Condition* here is a tag that help nurses easily identify any identified allergy, illness and more.
   This medical condition can be added as a tag when [adding a new patient](#adding-a-patient--add) or by [editing an existing patient](#editing-a-patient--edit).

   * The *Patient Details* are neatly displayed at the bottom for you to easily check and identify a patient.

 * The *Appointment Book* contains details about the appointments created by Nuudle.
 Here we take a look at a single entry in the Appointment Book
 ![AppointmentCard](images/AppointmentCard.png)

-  * Similar to the Patient Index, the *Appointment Index* is a numbering system used in the Appointment Book.<br>
+  * Similar to the Patient Index, the *Appointment Index* is a numbering system used in the Appointment Book.
   We use the term `APPT_INDEX` to refer to this Appointment Index.

-  * Another noteworthy appointment detail is the *Appointment Status*.
-There are four status type used in Nuudle and the meaning of each status are shown in the table below
+  * Another important part of an appointment is the *Appointment Status*.
+There are four status types used in Nuudle and the meaning of each status is shown in the table below:

   **Appointment Status** | **Meaning** :---------------:|:----------------
   ![StatusDone](images/StatusDone.png) | A completed appointment that is marked as done using the `done` command